COVID-19 and POTS: Is There a Link?

 “If you have POTS and contract COVID-19, you should work with your doctor to manage your symptoms while you recover,” says Chung.
 “This might include a temporary dosage increase for certain medications, as well as dietary adjustments.”

-What's next for post-COVID-19 POTS research?
+What’s next for post-COVID POTS research?

 The COVID-19 pandemic has created a unique research opportunity for physicians interested in POTS.
 In many patients with POTS, it can be difficult to pin down the cause of the condition.
-In patients with POTS after COVID-19, the cause is clear, and researchers will be able to compare these patients with those who recovered fully from the virus.
-There’s hope that this cohort of patients will help further research into treatment for all people suffering from POTS.
+In patients with POTS after COVID-19, the cause is clear, and researchers can compare these patients with those who recovered fully from the virus.
+There’s hope that this cohort of patients will help further research into treatment for all people who have POTS.
+“I am planning to develop many different research projects out of my work with patients, so we can better understand and treat the long-lasting symptoms after COVID-19 infection,” Chung says.